StackVista/stackstate-docs/use/events/manage-event-handlers.md

 Requires the [Slack StackPack](/stackpacks/integrations/slack.md) to be installed on your StackState instance.
 {% endhint %}

-Sends a Slack message with detailed information about the trigger event, including the possible root cause, to the configured Slack webhook URL.
+The Slack event handler function sends a Slack message with detailed information about the trigger event, including the possible root cause, to the configured Slack webhook URL.
 See [how to create a Slack Webhook \(slack.com\)](https://api.slack.com/messaging/webhooks).

 Can be triggered by **Health state change events** and **Problem events**.

 ### HTTP webhook POST

-Sends an HTTP webhook POST request to the specified URL.
+The HTTP webhook POST event handler function sends a POST request to the specified URL.

 Can be triggered by **Health state change events** only.

 ### SMS

-Sends an SMS with details of a health state change event using MessageBird.
+The SMS event handler function sends an SMS with details of a health state change event using MessageBird.

 Can be triggered by **Health state change events** only.